Rheinheimergenealogypages

 Sports Post High School

 Terry Yoder and myself were members of the Forks Mennonite church. we both had good grades and played ball well together. roman Gingerich, the Athletic Director at Goshen College, was aware of us, because he came to watch us play one time and talked to us about coming to Goshen College and playing there.
 This was a hardship for my dad to provide tuition, and in those days scholarships were not offered.
 I was fortunate in that Ora A Yoder, a teacher in our high school and a local business man offered me a $300 loan (I had to borrow the additional $300 from the bank) to make it thorugh my freshamn year. tuition was always a problem.
 I worked every summer, largely in house construction jobs to earn as much as I could to keep the borrowing at a minimum.
 At the same time, Leland Weldy, from Wakarusa High School, was given an invitation to go play basketball at Ball State University.
 His father said he would not pay any tuition to any college that was not a Mennonite College.
 Therefore, Leland came to Goshen College and he and Terry and myself were the nucleus of the Goshen College varsity basketball team for four years.
 Terry had a 19 point per game average for four year, Leland had a 22 point average.
 (My biggest contribution was rebounding and defense.)
 Leland and I played a double post a lot of the time.
 Our main scheme of basketball was Indiana fast break.
 I would get the rebound and outlet it to Terry.
 If you got the ball anywhere near him, he would catch it.
 I could always throw it to someboday at the half court line.
 One year there was a freshman there who was good enough to be one of the five starting players.
-He realiaed that this fast break basketball suited him very well, because he loved to make layups. but he did very little in the way of defense or rebounding. we discussed this with him, but he didn’t hear us.
+He realized that this fast break basketball suited him very well, because he loved to make layups, but he did very little in the way of defense or rebounding. we discussed this with him, but he didn’t hear us.
 So one game it was decided by the other four starters, that we would not be able to see him.
 Although, we were ahead, the coach was fed up and called a time out and asked us what the problem was.
 And we told him.
-He doesn’t hlep on the total game.
+He doesn’t help on the total game.
 We went back to play and he continued to look for the outlet pass to make an easy basket.
 Soon,the coach subbed him out and miraculously the fast breaks began to work again.
 End of story.

 Men posing on a basketball court